NotThatKindODr/First_Kaggle_Project/README.md

 Pheonix/Tuscon, Dallas/Ft.
 Worth, and Houston are by far the cheapest places to buy avocados over the past 5 years.
 Conversely, Hartford/Springfield, San Franscisco, New York, and Boston are the most expensive.

 ![plot1](https://github.com/NotThatKindODr/First_Kaggle_Project/blob/main/plots/Location%20and%20Price.png?raw=true)
-### Which city has the lowest seasonal variance of avocados?
+### Which city has the lowest variance of avocados?
+Pittsburgh has the lowest variance in avocado prices at a SD of about $0.20 and an average price of $1.20.
+San Francisco has the largest variance with about $0.50 over 5 years and being the second most expesnive with an average price of about $1.30.
+It is possible that cost of living has changed drastically over the past 4 years in California, driving up the price and causing the big swing in varience.
+I will investigate that question in the second version of the analysis.

 ### How do the size/type of avocado factor into the lowest average cost?

+## Next Steps
+* Look at the price changes over time
-### Which city is the lowest average cost when controlling for size and type
+* Apply the model of controlling for size and organic v. non-organic

 #### Geography Notes
 **All of US**